ryanv700/Data_Scientist_Capstone/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebooks available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above questions.

 ## Results<a name="results"></a>